bencheeorg/statistex/README.md

 ## Supported Statistics

-For an up to date overview with explanations please check out the documentation.
+For an up to date overview with explanations please check out the [documentation of the Statistex module](https://hexdocs.pm/statistex/Statistex.html).

 Statistics currently supported: